HoLaw77/CI-project-4.2/README.md

 <br>
 <br>
-<p>User can choose different types of sushi such as nigiri, inari, maki, temaki, we also offer wasabi and soy oil.</p>
+<li>User can choose different types of sushi such as nigiri, inari, maki, temaki, we also offer wasabi and soy oil.</li>

 <h3>Drink Menu</h3>